From VeggieTales to Situational Ethics

 Jethani claims that all pro-lifers talk about is overturning Roe v.
 Wade, which, as stated above, he finds a waste of time.

 This biased view of pro-lifers reflects a lack of research.
-If either Visher or Jethani were involved in pro-life groups, they'd know that pro-lifers are interested in any legislation that decreases the number of abortions.
-They fight against laws allowing late term and partial birth abortions which kill babies who would be viable outside the womb.
+If either Visher or Jethani were involved in pro-life groups, they'd know that pro-lifers are interested in any legislation that decreases the number of ab--tions.
+They fight against laws allowing late term and partial birth ab--tions which kill babies who would be viable outside the womb.
 They also want women to be given full understanding of the status of their unborn child so they can make informed choices.

 4. What about Roe v.
 Wade?